tunaphish/blog/content/notes/dealing-with-analysis-paralysis.md

 Something I struggle with a lot.
 I constantly find new ways to do this.
 From infinite research to my latest way of creating 'mood boards'.
 Just put something out there.
 You will know if it doesn't fit.

 ## remember, it is an arbitrary world
 As I get older the more I realize things aren’t the result of thoughtful designs but arbitrary decisions.
+This and the fact that there's an inertia with tradition that means decisions made arbitrarily will continue to perpetuate by virtue of having existing and persisted up until that time.
-Have the audacity to say the world isn't representing me and I will make it happen
+ Have the audacity to say the world isn't representing me and I will make it happen.

 ## remember, your personal value system is valid
 Basically people often experience social anxiety because they take rejection